 Journal Entry, Feb.
 1, 2020

-Daughter,
+“Daughter,

 You are hearing from me.
 Sweetheart, there is a great culmination happening right now.
-You are right smack in the middle, and you feel its pull.
+You are right smack in the middle, and you sense its pull.
 I would not have asked you to walk this out, except I knew you would say yes and fulfill this scroll.

 My love, can’t you feel the timing of it all.
 The prayer assignment, your book being published, the upheaval in your nation.
 They are all connected.

-Do you feel the quick shifting and changes in the air.
+Do you sense the quick shifting and changes in the air.
 Do you perceive it?

 I am bringing my enemies to their knees swiftly.
 I am exposing their schemes and exploitations.